pkpio/pkp.io-2/src/client/app/blog/jekyll/_posts/2015-12-23-Building-new-site.md

 We all love addons!
 Since everything so far is working great, I decided to throw in a couple of add-ons :

  1. Discuss plugin:
-    Because a blog with no place to voice your opinion {% icon fa-comments-o %} would be dull!
+    Because a blog with no place to voice your opinion would be dull!

  2. Crawler friendly version:
     As great as AngularJS is, it fails miserably when it comes to dealing with web crawlers!
 Thanks to [Prerender.io][prerender], that's a solved problem now!
 You can check this setup in the ```.htaccess``` file